0xPolygonID/docs/docs/verifier/demo-verifier.md

 - For Android: <a href="https://play.google.com/store/apps/details?id=com.polygonid.wallet" target="_blank">Polygon ID on Google Play</a>
 - For iOS: <a href="https://apps.apple.com/us/app/polygon-id/id1629870183" target="_blank">Polygon ID on the App Store</a>
 - Have the queried credential inside your wallet.
-For the tutorial, we are using the `ProofOfDaoLongevity` that can be created via <a href="https://user-ui:password-ui@issuer-ui.polygonid.me">the Issuer Node UI testing environment</a>.
+For the tutorial, we are using the `ProofOfDaoLongevity` schema type that can be created via <a href="https://user-ui:password-ui@issuer-ui.polygonid.me">the Issuer Node UI testing environment</a>.

 ## Quick Start